barsanuphe/librariansync/README.md

 librarian
 =========

-Ebook manager that can sync to a Kindle Paperwhite and automatically create collections.
+Ebook manager that can sync to a Kindle Paperwhite and automatically create collections from tags.
+Only epub and mobi ebooks are considered, with a preference for epub.

 There is no guarantee that this will be useful to anyone but myself.